 Visitation will be 1 until 2 p.m.
 Tuesday, December 3, 2019 with funeral service at 2:00 p.m. in the Sullivan Memorial Chapel with Bro.
 Ed Meherg, officiating.
 Cremation is to follow in the Ascension Crematory.

-To send flowers to Southworth's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Southworth Buddy Orcutt, please visit our floral store.